 Understanding the World

-The 'Jigsaw' theme (our focus for Personal, Social and Emotional development) is ‘Healthy me’, and we will talk about keeping our bodies healthy by exercising, eating healthy foods and having a good night's sleep.
+The 'Jigsaw' theme (our focus for Personal, Social and Emotional development) is ‘Celebrating difference’, and we will talk about what we are good at, our families, our houses and homes, and our friends.

 Here are some of the fun things the children did last year in Panda class (2022-2023)